patflick/psac/README.md

 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

-This library implements a distributed-memory parallel algorithm for the construction of suffix and LCP arrays.
+This library implements a distributed-memory parallel algorithm for the construction of suffix arrays, LCP arrays, and suffix trees.
 The algorithm is implemented in `C++11` and `MPI`.

 The algorithm implemented by this codebase is described in the following peer-reviewed publication.
 Please cite this paper, when using our code for academic purposes: